djacidfx/Best-Freebies-and-Giveaways/README.md

 # Best Freebies
+Tired of missing out on awesome freebies just because you didn't check the right website at the right time?

+You're not alone!
+That's why I created this curated list of websites that offer weekly or monthly freebie items that are normally paid items; from source code, games and game assets to ebooks and software.
+No more endless searching, your new free stuff awaits!

-A curated list of some of websites that have freebie items and giveawys from around the internet.
-I try my best to maintain these lists and keep them all up-to-date but if you spot a broken link or a resource which isn't listed, please, feel free to contribute so we can grow our community.
+I will try my best to maintain these lists and keep them all up-to-date but if you spot a broken link or a resource which isn't listed, please, feel free to contribute so we can grow our community.

 # Table of Contents:
 - [Source Code](#source-code)
 - [Gaming](#gaming)
 - [Contributing](#how-to-contribute)

+# Join the fun!

+   - Star this repository: Stay in the loop with new additions and updates by starring this repository.
+That way, you'll be notified as soon as we add new freebie-tastic website!
+   - Contribute your finds: Have you discovered a hidden gem of a website offering amazing freebies?
+Share it with the community by creating a pull request, see [Contributing](#how-to-contribute) guideline below!
+Let's build a comprehensive resource for freebie lovers together.
+   - Spread the word: Tell your friends, family, and fellow bargain hunters about this awesome resource!
+The more people know about Best Freebies from Around the Internet, the merrier (and the more free stuff we can all enjoy!).

 # Source Code
 This is a list of source code that has freebie giveaways listed on their site either weekly or monthly.